DougAnderson444/solblog/_README.md

 Now that the program is deployed to Solana Devnet, and we've place the client code inside our Svelte App, we can do a test run to make sure we've got everything right.

+After entering `npm run dev` we can see of Initialization function executed in the console without any errors, so our client and program are talking!
+Now we can make our program more interesting and modify our client accordingly, knowing comfortably that everythig works at this point.

+We've seen `anchor deploy`, when we want to update an existing deployed program, our `deploy.js` script will call `anchor upgrade` instead which should save us some deploy fees.

 ## Basic Blog